jeremylong/malicious-dependencies/README.md

 ## Reproducible Builds

-The `demo` project is setup to create re-producible builds.
+The `demo` project is set up to create re-producible builds.
 This is useful for understanding that if the build has been compromised by including a malicious dependency or plugin - it doesn't matter where you build the project it is **Reproducibly Compromised**.

 ```bash
 $ shasum -a 256 target/demo-0.0.1-SNAPSHOT.jar